 What Are the Symptoms of Infection?

-Call your doctor if you experience any of the warning symptoms of an infection that can trigger asthma (listed below).
+Call your doctor if you experience any of the warning symptoms of a possible infection that can trigger an asthma attack (listed below).
 Also call your doctor if you have any other symptoms of an asthma attack that cause concern.

 - Increased shortness of breath, difficulty breathing, or wheezing

 - Sore throat, scratchy throat, or pain when swallowing

 - Sinus pressure or drainage, nasal congestion, or headaches

 How Can I Prevent Infections That Trigger Asthma?

 - Good hygiene can decrease viral infections.
 Prevent the spread of infection by making sure you and your family members wash their hands regularly with soap and warm water.